Meet Lamine Yamal, the 16-year-old Spain wonderkid lighting up Euro 2024

 Given his inexperience, there were eyebrows raised when the youngster was invited to the senior set-up, but Yamal proved he belonged on the stage immediately.
 He scored half an hour into his senior debut for Spain in a Euro 2024 qualifier against Georgia – becoming simultaneously the youngest-ever player to make an appearance and score for Spain’s national team at just 16 years and 57 days old.

 Since then, Yamal has become an integral part of Luis de la Fuente’s Spanish side.
-In total he has provided eight goal contributions in 11 appearances for Spain – averaging a goal or assist every 81 minutes.
+In total he has provided nine goal contributions in 12 appearances for Spain – averaging a goal or assist every 79 minutes.

 At Euro 2024, his star has only shone brighter, flourishing as De la Fuente’s best creative outlet.
-No one has created more big chances (four) than Yamal at the tournament and he’s also created the most chances (11) in the Spanish national team.
+No one has created more big chances (five) than Yamal at the tournament, per FotMob, and he’s also created the most chances (14) in the Spanish national team, sitting fourth in the tournament overall.

 This is a young Spanish side with hopes of a new resurgence after a decade languishing in the past of Vicente del Bosque’s golden era.
 In De la Fuente, they have a manager who has an esteemed record with Spain’s youth teams.